 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur anytime and are a common problem for households.
-They can be unpleasant and messy and requires immediate attention.
-However, you don’t always have to call the plumber immediately.
-In this blog, we will guide you through a few easy steps to clear your toilet within a matter of minutes.
+Toilet blockages can occur at any time and are a common problem for households.
+It can be unpleasant messy and uninspiring, and require immediate attention.
+But, you don’t necessarily require the plumber immediately.
+In this blog we’ll guide you through simple steps to unclog your toilet in no time.

 Key Takeaways

-- Toilet blockages can be cured with the use of simple tools like a plunger baking soda
+- Toilet blockages can be solved using simple tools and techniques like a plunger baking soda

 - Rubber Gloves